 If your organization is located outside of the US, we recommend that free entries be mailed to a local address to avoid a delay in the drawing date.
 You can update the mailing address on your sweepstakes free entry instructions by contacting our customer success team.

-How does the free entry affect my campaign?
+How does the free entry affect my experience?

-The alternate method of entry requirement impacts several aspects of a sweepstakes campaign.
+The alternate method of entry requirement impacts several aspects of a sweepstakes experience.

 1. Drawing method